 I never really wanted to go to Hawaii.
 I knew where there are spectacular beaches and mountains that I can visit without having to fly for nine hours.

 It was a wedding invitation that finally brought me to this most remote spot in the middle of the Pacific Ocean in November 2014, when I was able to attend the family event in Honolulu and then visit a friend who had moved to Kauai a few years earlier.

 Honolulu was exactly what I expected and the type of city I like to avoid as a traveler.
-With its traffic and over developed water front and expensive prices, I was happy to fly over to Lihu‘e after a couple of days and spend a week on Kauai to visit Tom LaVenture, a friend and managing editor of the Asian American Press.
+With its traffic and over developed water front and expensive prices, I was happy to fly over to Lihu‘e after a couple of days and spend a week on Kauai to visit a friend.

 I stayed at a nice hotel in Kapaa.
 The east side of Kauai is known as the Coconut Coast, a reputation from decades that Coco Palms here was the biggest destination hotel in the Pacific.
 Now in ruins from Hurricane Iniki in 1991, the hotel is a reminder of a golden era just across the road from the string of two and three star hotels that are the comfortable yet more affordable part of Kauai, compared to the four and five star resorts of the north and south shores.

 Kapaa is more urban but it has the Kapaa Path.
 I could not resist exploring oceanside path and after a haircut I rented a bike on my first day.
 It was beautiful and made me forget about everything else.